 When the temps are high, the last thing anyone feels like doing is turning on the stove.
 And while I’m pretty sure I could make a meal out of chips and salsa, my husband and daughter require a little more substance to their dinners.
 So what is a (literal) hot mom to do?
-Rally the troops and throw together an easy, no-cook dinner that still manages to pack plenty of flavor.
+Try one of these no-cook dinners that are easy to throw together but still manages to pack plenty of flavor.

 Here are a few of our favorites.

 Who says sandwiches are strictly a lunch food?
 A classic like tuna packs a ton of protein and can easily be mixed and matched with chips, fruit or salad to make a complete meal.
 Kids not into fish?
 A build-your-own sandwich bar featuring different cheeses, meats, veggies and condiments is easy to throw together, too.